MISSION COMPLETE | 48 states in 48 hours: BGSU alumni pilots attempt to set world record for fastest journey by plane across U.S.

 By Laren Kowalczyk '07

-Two Bowling Green State University alumni with more than 70 years of combined military and commercial flying experience are piloting the flight of a lifetime this summer as they attempt to set a world record for the fastest journey by plane through all 48 contiguous United States.
+Two Bowling Green State University alumni with more than 70 years of combined military and commercial flying experience are back on land after piloting the flight of a lifetime during their attempt to set a world record for the fastest journey by plane through all 48 contiguous United States.

 In addition to setting a world record, Behnfeldt and Wilson want their world-record attempt to help inspire the next generation of pilots as the U.S. continues to grapple with shortages in the aviation industry.

 As home to the largest aviation program in Ohio, BGSU is committed to meeting workforce demands in the aviation industry through partnerships, expanded facilities and modernization of its fleet.
 The University also recently approved the creation of a School of Aviation in the College of Technology, Architecture and Applied Engineering (CTAAE).